RULES & FAQ

 - The Spirit of the Suwannee Music Park is open 365 days a year.
 Guests may arrive early to set up camp for additional camping fees.
 Please note that at high traffic times you may experience a delay in processing your entry.
 Come early!

 - During music festivals at the Spirit of the Suwannee Music Park and Campground, dogs and other pets create problems.
-Accordingly, the Park rules prohibit pets.
-Next time you plan to visit Spirit of the Suwannee for a music festival, or special event, please DO NOT BRING YOUR PET!
-You will either be refused entry to the Park, or will be required to leave without a refund if you and your pet are found.
+Accordingly, the Park has a pet fee of $200 to bring your pet.
 If you have a legal service dog, you are welcome to bring it so long as it wears a tag showing that it has a recent, active, anti-rabies vaccination.
 You must also check your service dog in when you arrive at the Park so it can be properly credentialed.

 - No illegal substances or activities will be permitted.
-Please note that Marajuana usage is illegal in the state of Florida and Suwannee County, unlike some other parts of the country.
+Please note that Marijuana usage is illegal in the state of Florida and Suwannee County, unlike some other parts of the country.

 - Re-entry is allowed for Weekend Ticket Buyers as long as you do NOT remove your wristband.
 We are NOT responsible for lost of missing wristbands.
 If you lose it, you will pay an additional fee to replace it.

 - NO SPINNING FIRE/POI!
 (Sorry we just don’t have the safety program implemented yet)

 - NO NITROUS!
 (If security finds a tank, you will not be granted entry.)

 - NO GLASS!
 (Please bring all beverages in cans or plastic)

 - NO FIGHTING!
 (If you are involved in a fight both parties will be asked to leave)